 They were originally named Capsicum annuum var. aviculare (annual peppers of the birds.)
 Birds, who have no need for botanist or nutritionists, know a good thing when they eat it.
 And bird peppers are good food.
 They have vitamins A and C, and a host of other compounds thought to prevent cancer and tumor.
 And they have heat.

 A bit of history.
 The word pepper comes from the Greek word pipari (pee-PAIR-ree) which means the black spice, which is botanically Piper nigrum (PYE-per NYE-grum ) which also means black pepper.
 For such a common item today it is difficult to stress how important black pepper was long ago.
-When the Goths sacked rome in 410 AD among their demands were 5,000 pounds of gold and 3,000 pounds of black pepper.
+When the Goths sacked Rome in 410 AD among their demands were 5,000 pounds of gold and 3,000 pounds of black pepper.
 In the middle ages debts and dowries were paid with pepper corns.
 The pepper trade build Genoa and Venice, as well as Alexandra.
-It was a cartel, similar to the diamond one today in which prices are kept intentionally high by a few suppliers.
+It was a cartel similar to the diamond cartel today in which prices are kept intentionally high by a few suppliers.
 Chris Columbus’ trip to the New World was an attempt to break that cartel.
 And in fact, he did find “pepper” but gold fever took over.

 Green Deane’s “Itemized” Plant Profile

 IDENTIFICATION: Shrub, three to 10 feet tall, leaves ovate to ovate-lanceolate, pointed, one half to two inches long, sometimes much longer, four or five inches.
-Flowers white, yellow-green or lavender, five-lobed to half inch wide.
-Fruit round, conical or elongated and pointed, one half inch to an inch long, may change from white to yellow then purple to red, nearly hollow, a few small seeds, very pungent.
+Flowers white, yellow-green or lavender, five-lobed to half-inch wide.
+Fruit round, conical or elongated and pointed, one half-inch to an inch long, may change from white to yellow then purple to red, nearly hollow, a few small seeds, very pungent.